-Earlier this year community members were invited to create a simple graphic to represent the consolidated municipality.
-Of the seventy-five designs submitted, a jury of five that included Moore, Township Mayor Chad Goerner and marketing professional Crystal McKenzie, chose Leonard’s.
+In 2012, community members were invited to create a simple graphic to represent the consolidated municipality.
+Of the seventy-five designs submitted, a jury of five that included Moore, then-Township Mayor Chad Goerner and marketing professional Crystal McKenzie, chose Leonard’s.

 “With 75 entries, this was a very difficult decision.
 What it came down to was the aesthetic appeal, and how it would work in all different applications,” Goerner said.

-“We would like to thank everyone who participated in this competition, and, we enjoyed seeing everyone’s interpretations for the new town of Princeton,” Arts Council of Princeton Executive Director Jeff Nathanson said.
+“We would like to thank everyone who participated in this competition, and, we enjoyed seeing everyone’s interpretations for the new town of Princeton,” Arts Council of Princeton then-Executive Director Jeff Nathanson said.